namtoki/English/stock/03_modifier/pre.md

     - I'm kind of sleepy.
     - She is kind of rude.
     - It was kind of ... confusing.
+  - Low-key ...
+    - I’m low-key in love with my study partner’s new cologne.
 - なにか
   - some kind of ...
     - born with some kind of special talent